astropy/SPISEA/docs/evo_models.rst

             :height: 212
 	    :align: center

-Please note the stellar mass, age, and metallicity range of the evolution model grid you choose.
+Please note the stellar mass range, age range, and metallicity values of the evolution model grid you choose:

+* Stars generated from the :ref:`imf_objects` (controlled by the `massLimits` variable) that fall outside of the mass range of the evolution model will be dropped from the final cluster table, unless the IFMR is defined (which will catch all the high mass stars and get their compact object values)

+* SPISEA will throw an error if you request an age outside of the evolution model age range

+* SPISEA will use the evolution model with the closest available metallicity to the user input value

 If you require other evolution models or need to expand the existing grids, please see :ref:`add_evo_models`.